The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Stochastic model

 \subsection{$SIdaR$ process}

 Assume that we have a realization of an LCM $\mathcal{G}_r(\psi,n)$ specifying the contact network for a population of size $n$.
-The disease modeling framework adopted is the standard SIR compartmental model where individuals are classified based on their infection status \cite{kermack1927}. $S$, $I$ and $R$ correspond, respectively, to susceptible, infected, and recovered (or removed) individuals.
+The disease modeling framework adopted is the standard Markovian SIR compartmental model where individuals are classified based on their infection status \cite{kermack1927}. $S$, $I$ and $R$ correspond, respectively, to susceptible, infected, and recovered (or removed) individuals.
 We assume that edges within layers represent potentially infectious contacts of a certain type and we allow the network to be dynamic in response to infection.
-That is, we assume that nodes will either activate or deactivate their edges, depending on their infection status.
+That is, we assume that infected nodes will either activate or deactivate their edges, depending on edge type.
 An infectious node drops (resp. activates) edges in layer $j$ at rate $\delta_j$ (resp. $\eta_j$).
 We assume that a layer cannot be both activating and deactivating, i.e. at most one of $\delta_j$ and $\eta_j$ are nonzero, and we also assume that all deactivating layer edges are initially activated and all activating layer edges are initially deactivated.
-Let $j=1,\hdots,k$ denote the deactivating layers (with $\eta_j = 0$) and let $j=k+1,\hdots,r$ denote the activating layers (with $\delta_j=0$).
+Note that both active and deactivated edges are counted in a node's degree, which is therefore constant throughout the course of an epidemic (see Section 2.3.1 in \cite{Miller2013} for a similar approach).
+Let $j=1,\hdots,m$ denote the deactivating layers (with $\eta_j = 0$) and let $j=m+1,\hdots,r$ denote the activating layers (with $\delta_j=0$).
 Then, $2r+1$ event types may occur: infection (I) along an edge of any of the $r$ types, drop ($d$) of a deactivating edge or activation ($a$) of an activating edge, and recovery ($R$).
 The timings of all events are assumed to follow independent exponential clocks with the following rates: